ZeeshanJ99/Docker_intro/README.md

             # expose port 80 to launch in browser
             EXPOSE 80

-            # CMD will run this command once all other instructions have been successfully                  completed
+            # CMD will run this command once all other instructions have been completed
             CMD ["nginx", "-g", "daemon off;"]